-The sub-fund management integrates sustainability risks into its investment decisions as described in the General Section of the Sales Prospectus in the section "Integration of sustainability risks in the investment process".
+The sub-fund management considers sustainability risks in its investment decisions as described in the General Section of the Sales Prospectus in the section entitled "Consideration of sustainability risks and the principal adverse impacts on sustainability factors".

 Target Securities

 Target Securities are (i) equity securities relating to Blue Chip companies (stocks of highly regarded, international companies with a big market capitalisation), Mid Caps (stocks of companies with a medium size market capitalisation) and/or Small Caps (stocks of companies with a small market capitalisation) or (ii) securities linked to the performance of such equity securities and/or indices comprising such equity securities.
 The Target Securities are mainly issued by companies domiciled, or exercising the predominant part of their activity, in Germany, but may also be issued by companies not domiciled in Germany.
 Within the limits of the Investment Restrictions, the Target Securities can also include funds.